6543/log/README.md

 	// Type is a selector if Integer, String or Interface should be used to get the value.
 	Type reflect.Type

+	// Properties defines Hook-specific options (how to interpret this field).
+	Properties FieldProperties
 }

+// FieldProperty defines a Tool-specific option (how to interpret this field). type FieldProperty interface{}

+// FieldProperties defines Tool-specific options (how to interpret this field). type FieldProperties []FieldProperty

 // Fields is a set of Field-s
 type Fields []Field